rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 A read-only object can be quite useful for operations that will not mutate the data.
 This can be achieved by calling `.get_ptr(mode="read")`, and using `cuda_array_interface_wrapper` to wrap a `__cuda_array_interface__` object around it.
-This will not trigger a deep copy even if multiple `ExposureTrackedBuffer` points to the same `ExposureTrackedBufferOwner`.
+This will not trigger a deep copy even if multiple `ExposureTrackedBuffer`s point to the same `ExposureTrackedBufferOwner`.
 This API should only be used when the lifetime of the proxy object is restricted to cudf's internal code execution.
 Handing this out to external libraries or user-facing APIs will lead to untracked references and undefined copy-on-write behavior.
 We currently use this API for device to host copies like in `ColumnBase.data_array_view(mode="read")` which is used for `Column.values_host`.